Towards Precise Scaling Laws for Video Diffusion Transformers: Predicting Optimal Hyperparameters

-To simplify the analysis, we assume that \( L(\theta_k) \) is \( L \)-smooth for any iteration k, and we derive the convergence properties under the framework of Mini-Batch Stochastic Gradient Descent (SGD)~\citep{mccandlish2018empirical}.
+Suppose \( L(\theta_k) \) is \( L \)-smooth for any iteration k ~\cite{wang2020adapting} and \Cref{eq:unbiased1,eq:variance1} holds, we derive the convergence properties under the framework of mini-batch stochastic gradient descent (SGD) as in~\citep{mccandlish2018empirical}.
 For effective updates, the learning rate \( \eta \) must satisfy \( \eta \leq 1/L \).
 Under these conditions, the convergence of $L(\theta_k)$ is characterized as follows (proof provided in~\Cref{appendix:proof}):

 Here, \( \Delta_0 = L(\theta_0) - L^{\star} \) represents the initial gap to the optimal objective value $L^{\star}$, and \( L^{\star} \) denotes the optimal convergence point.